 Though the UN Convention Against Torture was enacted in 1984, many countries still engage in practices considered torture.
 For example, the nongovernmental organization Freedom from Torture reports that Sri Lanka has consistently been the country where most of their clients come from.
 Part of the problem involves the ongoing torture of Tamils that is allegedly done in a security context.
 The group’s 2019 report “Too little change: ongoing torture in security operations in Sri Lanka” details how people were tortured by state officials for “security purposes,” despite not being charged with a crime under anti-terror or any other laws.
-The youngest and most vulnerable need extra help; find out 13 children’s rights that aren’t universal but should be.

 Right to participate in free elections

 The right to vote is something many people take for granted.
 The citizens of Libya, for example, are not able to participate in free elections.
 “Libya today couldn’t be further away from respect for the rule of law and human rights, let alone from acceptable conditions for free elections,” Eric Goldstein, deputy Middle East and North Africa director at Human Rights Watch, said in a statement ahead of a recent election.
 “The authorities need to be able to guarantee freedom of assembly, association, and speech to anyone participating in the elections.”
 And the U.S. hasn’t been a model of voting rights either; here are 15 countries where women had the right to vote before they did in the U.S.